COVID-19 vs. the Flu and the Common Cold

 COVID-19 has an incubation period of up to 14 days, and the average time from infection to becoming symptomatic is five days.
 Although the exact time from infection to the point where you can transmit the virus is uncertain, it is believed to be approximately two days before symptoms start.

-Flu symptoms usually begin more quickly than COVID-19 or the common cold—within about two days of being infected.
+Flu symptoms usually begin more quickly than COVID-19 or the common cold — within about two days of being infected.
 Like COVID-19, people with the flu and a cold can pass it on to someone else before they know they are sick.

 How contagious is the flu compared to COVID-19?

+Direct contact with respiratory droplets caused by coughing, sneezing or talking has been the primary known method of transmission for both illnesses.
+These droplets usually do not travel more than 6 feet.
 However, tiny respiratory droplets called aerosols may also spread COVID-19 under the right conditions.
 Aerosols are small enough to float further than large respiratory droplets, which are heavier and fall more quickly to the ground.

 People with COVID-19 can be contagious for 10 days or more after symptoms first appear, according to the CDC.
 This is a longer contagion period than people with influenza, so they can infect more people.